 Final Fantasy XII's optional Esper boss, Zalera, posits a unique scenario.
 You have to defeat him within five minutes, otherwise he will eject you from the battlefield and back to the last room.
 While this is annoying because he's invincible as long as he has Mooks around, it can also be helpful because the party is sent back to a Save Crystal, which restore all characters to perfect condition when touched.
 So, unless the battle ends in a total party wipe, the time limit isn't really much of a penalty.

 Knights in the Nightmare has its battlefields limited by number of turns, and every turn on a one-minute timer.
-Interestingly, this 'time' resource only counts down while charging up an attack or if the Wisp hit by an enemy bullet.
+Interestingly, this resource only counts down while charging up an attack or if the Wisp hit by an enemy bullet.
 Makes sense, as the Wisp is a spiritual entity trying to complete its objectives before it runs out of energy and ceases to exist.

 Subverted in Marvel Ultimate Alliance.
 In Atlantis, you have to get a certain item back to Namorita within 2 minutes, which would be pretty much impossible, to the point that even the heroes complain that that isn't nearly enough time.
 She simply opens a portal back to her location.